 But the countervailing argument is that our NATO allies -- a key component of America's national security -- have been pulled into the Libya fray based on assurances and urgings from the Obama administration.
 Those may have been improvident, but they are real.

 A precipitous exit from America's role in Operation Unified Protector would pull the rug out from under our allies, making it less likely they would ever be willing to stand with America in the future when we have real need for their help.

 Nations conducting the air strikes have included Great Britain, France, Canada, Norway, Denmark and Belgium while other military support has come from Italy, Spain, the Netherlands, Albania, Bulgaria, Greece, Romania and Turkey, according to the BBC's tallies.
 Others, like Germany, have refused to participate in an unclear mission.

 The current NATO operation expires in September; Congress should stick with our allies until then, even as it asserts itself to make sure there is no further extension or expansion of the mission.

 Meantime, other efforts such as arms and financial embargoes could be pursued.

 It's an uncomfortable fact that sending a message of solidarity with our NATO allies is more important than sending a message to President Obama.

-Ernest Istook is a former Congressman who served on the House Defense Subcommittee for Appropriations and is now a distinguished fellow at The Heritage Foundation.
+Former Congressman Istook served on the House Defense Subcommittee for Appropriations, and is now a distinguished fellow at The Heritage Foundation.